-All map services you publish to ArcGIS for Server have the Keyhole Markup Language (KML) capability enabled by default.
+All map services you publish to ArcGIS Server have the Keyhole Markup Language (KML) capability enabled by default.
 Network links are an effective way to expose that KML to others.
 A KML network link is a way of making dynamic KML available on your server in a format that is easy to consume.
 The network link uses KMZ, a compressed form of KML.

 In ArcGIS Server Manager, click Services > KML Network Links to view the current list of network links available on your server.
 To add network links to your server, you have two options:

 - Create a network link from an existing map service.